Toilet Leaks When Flushed? Here is how to Fix it Fast

 - Use the sponge to soak up and empty the water into the bucket.
 Remember to have your gloves on.

-- Once the nuts are out, hold the toilet bowl with both hands and rock it a little to completely break the wax seal.
+- Once the nuts are out, hold the toilet bowl with both hands and rock it a little to break the wax seal completely.
 Lift it off and place it on its side on the newspapers.

-- To prevent sewer gases from coming up to the bathroom, plug off the drainpipe with the rag/towel.
+- To prevent sewer gases from entering the bathroom, plug off the drainpipe with the rag/towel.

 - Remove the old wax ring and throw it away.
 Wax rings cannot be reused.

-- Scrape off old wax sticking on the toilet flange and the toilet outlet with a putty knife.
+- Scrape off old wax sticking on the toilet flange and outlet with a putty knife.

 - Inspect the status of the toilet flange.
-If it is worn out or broken it will need to be replaced.
-Replacing a toilet flange especially now with the toilet off is an easy task.
+It will need to be replaced if worn out or broken.
+Replacing a toilet flange, especially now with the toilet off, is easy.

-- If you had cut off the old bolts put news ones in place.
+- If you had cut off the old bolts, put new ones in place.

-- Slide the wax into the toilet outlet gently being carefully not to deform it.
+- Slide the wax into the toilet outlet gently, careful not to deform it.

-- If you decide to use the rubber gasket seal, install it on top of the flange.
+- If you use the rubber gasket seal, install it on top of the flange.
 It has holes that go through the bolts to hold it in place.

 - Remove the rag/towel from the drainpipe.